joserochh/GraVi-T/docs/GETTING_STARTED_VS.md

 This will print the evaluation scores.

 #### Step 3: Evaluation Alternative
-You also get average results from all splits:
+You can also get average results from all splits:

 On SumMe:
 ```